 Some Filipinos are connected for at least three hours doing random things online.
-Filipinos demand fast and easy interactions especially for information, product and service queries.
+Filipinos demand fast and easy interactions especially for information, product, and service queries.
 Switching to other sites is easy once we aren’t supplied with the information we need.
 Digital marketing is also about real-time engagements including live chats and virtual events to connect more deeply with the target consumers.

 12) Maximization of search ownership

 Filipinos are fond of good reads.
 We would know if contents look and feel “forced” which is common among keyword-rich contents.
-Nonetheless, digital marketers make it a point to make contents as natural as possible.
+Nonetheless, digital marketers make it a point to make content as natural as possible.
 On the other end, we often look for good reads online using specific and familiar search terms.
 Digital marketing nowadays is about ‘search term’ or ‘keyword’ ownership.

 13) Proliferation of creative digital execution

 There are millions of local and international brands that compete for the Filipino audience’s attention.
 Various digital platforms appeal to various demographics.
 Thus, for digital marketing to be a success, the right platform to go with the brand and its intended audience should be carefully considered.
-Nonetheless, digital marketing is not about adapting new platforms quickly.
+Nonetheless, digital marketing is not about adopting new platforms quickly.
 Instead, digital marketing is about exhausting the creative to retain the brand message while using any appropriate platform for the brand.